youknowbaron/flutter_xbcodebase/README.md

 # xbcodebase

-A new Flutter codebase is coming.
+A codebase for Flutter projects uses Riverpod for the state management, adopts Clean Architecture.

 ## Core dependencies